Stephanie Stadden

 • B.S., Athletic Training and Physical Education, Minnesota State University

-Prior to coming to LR, Stadden worked as an assistant athletic trainer and instructor at NCAA Division III and NAIA institutions, providing high school outreach services and physical therapy aide in the outpatient physical therapy setting.
+Stephanie Stadden began working at Lenoir-Rhyne in 2007.
+She regularly teaches undergraduate and graduate courses addressing sport and exercise psychology.
+Prior to coming to Lenoir-Rhyne, Stadden worked as an assistant athletic trainer and instructor at NCAA Division III and NAIA institutions.
+Her professional experience includes providing athletic training outreach services to high schools and working as a physical therapy aide in an outpatient physical therapy setting.